-Approximately sixty days after the injection of hydrogen peroxide and HCMO to the aquifer, groundwater samples will be obtained from monitoring wells MW1 through MW8.
+Approximately two months after the injection of hydrogen peroxide and HCMO to the aquifer, groundwater samples will be obtained from monitoring wells MW1 through MW8.
 Groundwater samples will be collected as described in section 3.1.2.

-3.1.7 Continued Bio-Degradation Corrective Action and Monitoring too long
+3.1.7 Continued Bio-Degradation Corrective Action and Monitoring

 Groundwater monitoring will be conducted at the site on a quarterly schedule as described in section 3.1.2.
-Re-injection of both H2O2 and HCMO will be conducted at the site on an annual schedule as described in sections 3.1.4 and 3.1.5.
-To estimate CAP costs, the anticipated time to reach the groundwater remediation goal for this corrective action scenario is ten years.
+Re-injection of both H_2O_2 and HCMO will be conducted at the site on an annual schedule as described in sections 3.1.4 and 3.1.5.
+To estimate CAP costs, the anticipated time to reach the groundwater remediation goal for this corrective action scenario is six years.